Cyan Banister of Founders Fund joins Nick to discuss the Self-Made Engineer, Angel, and Venture Capitalist. In this episode, we cover:

 - How early-stage do you invest at Founder’s Fund?

 - How do you work with founders post-investment?

-- “The most promising companies tend to share a few characteristics: They are not popular.
+- A quote of your’s: “The most promising companies tend to share a few characteristics: They are not popular.
 They are difficult to assess.
 They have technology risk, but not insurmountable technology risk.
 If they succeed, their technology will be extraordinarily valuable.
 We have no idea what these companies might look like, only that they probably will share these characteristics.
 Entrepreneurs often know better than we do what might be enormously valuable in the future.” — It’s a very humble approach and one that resonates with me and many others.
 Can you elaborate on the thesis and characteristics of founders that are the best fit for Founders Fund?

 - What’s your take on contrarian vs. conformist investing… first, how do you even determine what is contrarian and then what’s your take on how each ties to performance?

 - Cyan shares her incredible journey and how she persevered through homelessness to land her first job and start her first small business, to ultimately establish herself in the Venture community and achieve all of her current success.

 - As an angel investor, Cyan was able to build her network and discover opportunities with companies like Uber, Thumbtack and PokemonGo by consistently attending and speaking on panels at conferences like Disrupt among others.

 - Through working with Angel List, Cyan was approached by Founders Fund and jumped on board without hesitation.
 Cyan states that although she could have made more money investing by herself, joining Founders Fund allows her to pick the brains of 11 very talented investors, learn the full spectrum of investing and she also gained an understanding of how consensus investing works.

 - At Founders Fund, Cyan is an early stage investor, going as early as investing in very talented people who might not necessarily know their product, but show immense potential.
 She likes to sit between that early stage and Series A.